-Why do an audit?
+Why do an access audit?

-Our access audit will:
+Our access reviews will:

-- identify barriers to access and recommend actions to remove, adapt or avoid them.
+- Identify barriers to access and recommend actions to remove, adapt or avoid them.

-- recommend ways to enhance and diversify the visitor experience.
+- Recommend ways to enhance and diversify the visitor experience.

-- prioritise low-cost improvements that can be made easily and quickly, as well as more significant capital works.
+- Prioritise low-cost improvements that can be made easily and quickly, as well as more significant capital works.

-- help you avoid costly retrofits and remedial works.
+- Help you avoid costly retrofits and remedial works.

 What we offer